featdd/dpn_glossary/README.md

 Integrate the plugin in your root template.
 Over the constant-editor you will be able to make some configurations.
 - Set the pageIds which should be parsed for terms (1,n | 0 for all)
-- PageId where a detailpage is aviable, for the the parsed terms
+- PageId where plugin is avialable, for the the parsed terms
  - Otherwise if tooltips are turned on the link will be an anchor
 - The StoragePids where the terms are stored
 - Link configuration: